Meet Partner of a Commercial Fisherman Hannah Samsen

 I noticed on your Facebook profile that you’re a fisheries biologist.
 Can you explain what you do?

-I got my first job out of school as a fisheries observer in the north Pacific.
+I got my first job out of school as a fisheries observer in the North Pacific.
 I haul a bunch of gear around with me and go from boat to boat on trips to monitor the catch.
-I take samples like measuring and weighing fish, telling their sex and age, and collecting specimens so I can bring them back to NOAA to know we are fishing sustainably.
+I take samples, measure and weigh fish, tell their sex and age, and collect specimens so I can bring them back to NOAA to know we are fishing sustainably.
 I work out of any fishery in Alaska that is federally managed.

 That’s actually how I got my man into fishing.